Pattern Matching

 In this example, .Critical will execute all three messages, .High will execute two, and .Medium or .Low will execute only their own message.

-Note: fallthrough can only be used in when statements that match on enum or sum types.
+Note: fallthrough can only be used in when statements that match on enum types.
 It cannot be used in boolean-style when statements (those without a tag expression).

 Exhaustiveness Checking

-When working with enum and sum types, when statements must be exhaustively checked; meaning all possible variants must be handled.
+When working with enum types (including data enums), when statements must be exhaustively checked; meaning all possible variants must be handled.
 This provides compile-time safety.

 enum Direction { North, South, East, West }